VikParuchuri/surya/README.md

 # Limitations

 - This is specialized for document OCR.
 It will likely not work on photos or other images.
-- It is for printed text, not handwriting.
+- It is for printed text, not handwriting (though it may work on some handwriting).
 - The model has trained itself to ignore advertisements.
 - You can find language support for OCR in `surya/languages.py`.
 Text detection should work with any language.
-- Math will not be detected well with the main detector model.
-Use `DETECTOR_MODEL_CHECKPOINT=vikp/line_detector_math` for better results.

 # Benchmarks